Renderers#

 Return str:

-Build rendering context:
+Build the rendering context variables:

 As a shortcut each region data will also be added using the region’s name as an own context variable.
+In your template these variables are equivalent: {{ regions.main }} and {{ main }}.

 rendering context